 If I am going to learn how to truly love my neighbor, then more visits to Chuck E. Cheese’s* are in order.
 If I can love people there, I can love them anywhere.

-*Perhaps your Chuck E. Cheese’s is CiCi’s Pizza.
-Or Ryan’s Steakhouse.
-Or McDonald’s.
-Or Walmart.
+*Perhaps your Chuck E. Cheese’s is CiCi’s Pizza or Ryan’s Steakhouse.
+McDonald’s or Walmart.
+Or traffic.
 You get the point.
 It could be anywhere.